Frequently Asked Questions

 What is Emerson Chapel’s history?

 Emerson Unitarian Universalist Chapel held its first service in 1984, in west St. Louis County.
-Supported by First Unitarian Church in St. Louis and Eliot Unitarian Chapel in Kirkwood, Emerson Chapel grew from 18 charter members in 1985 to a membership of some 110 today.
+Supported by First Unitarian Church in St. Louis and Eliot Unitarian Chapel in Kirkwood, Emerson Chapel began with 18 charter members in 1985.
 In 1992, after meeting successively in four rented spaces, the congregation purchased property with two existing buildings in Ellisville.
 In 2002, it completed the building of its Sanctuary.
 In May 2014, Emerson Chapel decided to sell its property and become a renting church, choosing to focus on its mission and vision rather than the upkeep of bricks and mortar.
 For information on the major roles Unitarian Universalists have played in the history of St. Louis, click here.